Climate confab heads into final week, warming goal uncertain

 “Let’s use our remaining time in Egypt to build the bridges needed to make progress,” he added, citing the goals of limiting global temperature rise to 1.5 Celsius (2.7 Fahrenheit) as agreed in the Paris climate accord, adapting to climate change, and providing financial aid to vulnerable nations trying to cope with its impacts.

-What happens at the G-20 in Bali, as well as the Xi-Biden meetings, will be crucial to what happens at the climate summit.
+What happens at the G-20 in Bali, as well as at a meeting between U.S. President Joe Biden and China’s President Xi Jinping on the sidelines, will be crucial to what happens at the climate summit.
 If the G-20 makes progress on climate, it will be easier in Egypt, but if they backslide, especially on the 1.5 goal, it will undermine the climate summit, said Alden Meyer, a long-time observer of U.N. climate meetings with the environmental think tank E3G.

 “What the two presidents decide in Bali will play directly into the endgame here in Sharm El-Sheikh,” he said.

+A handshake between Biden and Xi was already noted positively by negotiators at COP, who are also looking to see whether the U.S. and China can resume formal talks on climate.

-One key issue is if the G-20 continues last year’s agreement to make the 1.5 degree climate goal an aim of the G-20 too.
+A key issue is whether the G-20 reiterate their commitment to the 1.5-degree climate goal that they made last year, when they declared it to be a G-20 goal as well.
 If there’s a push to drop it, it would be a setback for climate change fighting, Meyer said.

-The “cover decision,” which lays out the political goals, will be key and “discussions of them started late,” Meyer said.
-Some nations don’t even want one of these all-encompassing documents that often get named after the city they were written, like the Glasgow Climate Pact, while others are pushing for a strong one, he said.
+Last past climate conferences, COP27 is to put together a “cover decision,” an all-encompassing document that lays out the political goals and often gets name for the conference venue, like the Glasgow Climate Pact.
+But discussions on the cover decision have started late, Meyer said.
+Some nations don’t even want one, while others are pushing for a strong one, he said.

 “The negotiators’ job is to not make any concessions until ministers come,” he said.